Jyotsna-Gurjar/Comcast_Telecom_complaint_data/README.md

-A guided Project , analysing the pattern in the complaints registered at comcast
+Analyzation of the patterns in the complaints registered at comcast